 It was difficult to come up with a blog post about finding happiness in such difficult times.
 My husband and I both lost our jobs this week but I consider us fortunate to have our health.
 In Italy, people grieve in isolation; our most vulnerable population–the homeless–are being pushed over once again; and everywhere, people are lost and frightened, scrambling for the last roll of toilet paper on the shelf, some in “Lord of the Flies” style.

 But true happiness is not possible without having peace in our lives and as Silvia discovered in “Olive Branches Don’t Grow On Trees,” peace isn’t freely existing; rather, it needs to be cultivated.
-She also realizes that outer and inner peace are inextricably linked.
+When she realized that outer and inner peace are inextricably linked, her peacemaking journey took on a whole new significance.

 In this time when those of us fortunate enough to have a home in which to be quarantined, this is a great time to pursue an old hobby or develop a new one, to read some books you’ve been wanting to read, to play a game of chess or listen to some albums you haven’t heard in a while.
 It’s the perfect time to create some new pictures of your life!